nnellans/ado-pipelines-guide/README.md

 Variables can be defined at multiple places throughout your pipeline:
   - When you define a variable with the same name in multiple places, the most specific place wins
-  - The levels in order from least specific to most specific:
+  - The places, in order from least specific to most specific:
     - Azure DevOps UI
     - YAML pipeline-level (what we're discussing here)
     - YAML stage-level